Loving The Labyrinth

 But many people walk it alone.
 Nancy Olmstead, Dr. Weil’s executive assistant, has done so more than 20 times.
 “When you are done walking, you experience two things that would seem to be contradictory: you feel really relaxed, and really energized,” she says.
 “There are not too many things in the world that make you feel that way.”

 The time had come to walk the labyrinth itself.
-I did so alone on a sunny, cool, early spring afternoon.
-The first thing I noticed is that what looks like a simple path is, in fact, surprisingly complex.
+We did so alone on a sunny, cool, early spring afternoon.
+The first thing we noticed is that what looks like a simple path is, in fact, surprisingly complex.
 The Chartres design cleverly takes the walker quickly to the edge of the inner circle – which, to the modern mind is clearly “the goal” – and then just as quickly takes him or her back to the outer edge.
-Close, far, middle distance, far, close, far; then suddenly, I was in the center!
+Close, far, middle distance, far, close, far; then suddenly, the center!

-There was a lesson here, but it did not become clear to me until I began the trip back out.
-The way in had been surprisingly frustrating (would I never get to the center?) but somewhere during the trip out, my attitude changed.
-Because I knew that simply following the path would take me to the exit, I realized I was free to focus on the walk itself.
-I was amazed to find a strange, beautiful collection of objects lodged between and atop the rocks: a tiny stone Buddha, several glass beads, a quartz crystal.
-I had missed most of them on the way in; but marveled at all of them on the way out.
+There was a lesson here, but it did not become clear until the winding trip back out.
+The way in had been surprisingly frustrating, but somewhere during the trip out, our attitudes changed.
+Because we knew that simply following the path would take us to the exit, we realized we were free to focus on the walk itself.
+Amazing to find a strange, beautiful collection of objects lodged between and atop the rocks: a tiny stone Buddha, several glass beads, a quartz crystal.
+We had missed most of them on the way in; but marveled at all of them on the way out.

 “I never quite know how they get there,” says Dr. Weil of the artifacts.
 “People just leave little gifts.”
 Gifts indeed.
 The lesson was clear: Focus on the journey.
 The destination will take care of itself.

-Note: On July 31, 2006, the labyrinth was destroyed by a flash flood caused by heavy monsoon rains, but was rebuilt in February, 2007.
+Note: On a stormy summer day in the southern Sonoran desert, the labyrinth was destroyed by a flash flood caused by heavy monsoon rains, but was rebuilt the following February.
 For those who wish to build their own or learn more, Dr. Weil personally recommends the books, “Walking a Sacred Path: Rediscovering the Labyrinth as a Spiritual Tool,” by Dr. Lauren Artress, and “Labyrinths and Mazes” by Jurgen Hohmuth.